 To battle the bacteria and inflammation that comes as a result of ingrown hair, your body will direct melanin to the site of the location.
 This is a similar response to how your body fights the inflammation caused by sunburn.

 Hyperpigmentation causes dark spots in your skin as your overall pigment in the area of the ingrown hair fights infection.
-Hyperpigmentation can be treated but does pose a risk of permanent discoloration.
+Hyperpigmentation can be treated but does pose a risk of discoloration in severe instances.
 For this reason, it is safest to avoid probing the infection and let the hair come out on its own rather than digging under the skin.